 Think about it this way…

-You try to drive back home, but aren’t sure where home is (or if you even have a home.
+You try to drive back home but aren’t sure where home is (or if you even have a home.
 HE was your home).
-As the “omg-I’m-f*cking-homeless,” starts to sink in, what was perfect weather is now a snowstorm with fog so dense, you can’t see.
+As the reality of homelessness starts to sink in, what you could swear was perfect weather is now a snowstorm with fog so dense, you can’t see.
 What was zero traffic has now turned into a makeshift racetrack with cars swerving all around you amidst the snow.
 What was your favorite music is now nothing but the beat of your stressed and broken heart.

 You’ve got no choice but to pull over.
 Scared out of your mind, you convince yourself that calling him is your only option.

 You don’t know what to do or where to go.

 Did you call him because you don’t know how to drive a car?
 No. You called because you were lost, scared, triggered, and convinced yourself that you couldn’t tap into your own GPS (that you allowed him to operate).

 It’s not that you don’t know what to do after a breakup, it’s that you’ve lost access to your GPS and your vision is clouded by scary emotional conditions.
 These emotional conditions make acceptance, moving on, and being “the one that got away,” seem impossible.

 It’s time to regain your 20/20 vision.